 Most areas of the trail are accessible to children’s strollers, and paved wheelchair access is available at the lighthouse, and beyond if you have an off-road model.

 The main parking area is off Coast Guard Road near the lighthouse.
 A smaller lot is available at Brown's Beach.
 Please leave bikes in racks provided at parking lots.

-Portable toilets are provided at Lighthouse Loop Whale Parking Lot, He-Tin-Kis Otter Parking Lot, Brown's Beach Sea Star Parking Lot, and at Tugwell Field Raven Lot.
+Portable toilets are available at the Lighthouse Loop Whale Parking Lot, He-Tin-Kis Otter Parking Lot, Brown's Beach Sea Star Parking Lot, and at Tugwell Field Raven Lot.
 Pit toilets are available at the lighthouse and Big Beach Park.
-There is NO running water.
+There is NO running water, please carry hand sanitizer.

 No drones please!

 New regulations in Canada prohibit the flying of drones withing 9 kms of an aerodrome.
 The WIld Pacific Trail is located next to a heli-pad near the lighthouse and the harbour is an aerodrome for float planes that fly along the coast.
 The fine for breaking these rules is up to $3,000.